Reviewing Aptorum Group Limited (APM)'s and Nymox Pharmaceutical Corporation (NASDAQ:NYMX)'s results | New Business Observer

 |0.00

-Roughly 0.02% of Aptorum Group Limited shares are owned by institutional investors while 6% of Nymox Pharmaceutical Corporation are owned by institutional investors.
-About 29.39% of Aptorum Group Limited’s share are owned by insiders.
-Comparatively, 5.4% are Nymox Pharmaceutical Corporation’s share owned by insiders.
+Institutional investors held 0.02% of Aptorum Group Limited shares and 6% of Nymox Pharmaceutical Corporation shares.
+Insiders held roughly 29.39% of Aptorum Group Limited’s shares.
+On the other hand, insiders held about 5.4% of Nymox Pharmaceutical Corporation’s shares.

 Performance